kiramclean/notes/talks/software_for_the_internet.md

 - 1. Concurrency

-^ Have to make your server handle many things at the same time.
-You have to do a lot of things for each request to build the web page your user is asking for (like calling external APIs or internal microservices to get information), plus you have tons of users asking for different stuff at the same time.
+^ - Have to make your server handle many things at the same time
+- You have to do a lot of things for each request to build the web page your user is asking for (like calling external APIs or internal microservices to get information), plus you have tons of users asking for different stuff at the same time.

-^ Doing all these things at once means you have to make your code handle concurrent execution.
-You will want to do some things things that take longer than others, and if you're running all the requests in the order they come in, you'll end up with something fast stuck behind something slow, which will jam up your app.
+^ - Doing all these things at once means you have to make your code handle concurrent execution
+- You will want to do some things things that take longer than others, and if you're running all the requests in the order they come in, you'll end up with something fast stuck behind something slow, which will jam up your app.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---